armbian/documentation/docs/User-Guide_Getting-Started.md

 	apt-get update
 	apt-get upgrade

+**Update process can take hours in case of using cheap SD card and/or under heavy load.**

 This will not only update distribution packages (Debian/Ubuntu) but also updates Armbian kernel, u-boot and board support package if available.
 So if you've seen in the list of updated packages the names _u-boot_ or _linux_ the following command is required for changes to take effect:

 	reboot